demeralde/okcupid-search/README.md

 Filters a list of profiles from OkCupid by some given parameters, so you don't have to spend a lifetime swiping.

-Note the effectiveness of this is limited by their app.
-I managed to find one of their endpoints that exposes enough profiles to filter through, but their algorithms are shit so almost all the results end up being poor matches anyway.

 ### Features

 * Filter by match percentage

 That's all there is for now.

+## Limitations

+Note the effectiveness of this is limited by their app.
+I managed to find one of their endpoints that exposes enough profiles to filter through, but their algorithms are shit so almost all the results end up being poor matches anyway.

+One potential workaround would be to run a headless Chrome (or other browser) instance, manually do the search, extract the relevant API response, then use this data to run the script.
+It could be run as a cron job and notify you when it finds any decent matches.
+You'd be able to leave it on autopilot with strong filters until it finds someone compatible.
+But I don't use OkCupid anymore so I'll leave this to someone if they want to make a PR.

 ## Installation